Edson4444/Edson4444/README.md

 ### Hi there 👋
 My name is Eddy Luis from Brazil (🇧🇷).
-I work at Transportes Grupo Farrapos and am currently a Site Analyst.
+I work at Transportes Grupo Farrapos and am currently a sistem Analyst.
 In my free time I like to play Video Games With my son and my wife, I like watching movies and anime (🎞️), I also like listening to music (🎵) and drinking beer (🍺).